shabin5785/Golang_notes/GO_Notes_1.md

 - go needs commas after every entry inside objects.. even for last entry

-- structs can have value of diff types, while map shld have of same type
+- structs can have value of diff types, while map shld have of same type.
+- struct needs to know all keys at complie time, while for map we can add it on run time.